 High demand enrollment

-To request enrollment for Comp 40 in Fall 2019, you must fill out this form before the deadlines described below.
+To request enrollment for COMP 40 in Fall 2020, you must fill out this form before April 1st at 11:59pm.

 If you wish to apply for authorization to register for COMP 40 in SIS at your assigned registration time, here are the steps you must take.

 Unchanged from recent terms is that your status as a CS major or minor plays a role in determining your priority for admission to COMP.
-However: In most years, we have eventually admitted all rising sophomores, including those who are undeclared, and choosing a major is a very important decision.
-The department strongly discourages students from declaring a CS major just to improve their chances of admission to COMP 40.
+However: In most years, we have eventually admitted all sophomores, including those who are undeclared.
+Since choosing a major is a very important decision the department strongly discourages students from declaring a CS major just to improve their chances of admission to COMP 40.

 The Department of Computer Science has been paying close attention to enrollments in core CS courses as demand grows.
 Our class sizes are limited both by the availability of faculty and TAs, and by the availability of classroom space.
 We also work hard to fairly ensure that students who have the greatest need to be admitted are given priority.
 In recent terms, administering all of this through SIS has been very time-consuming for the department and frustrating for students.
-For those reasons, we are making the changes described below for COMP 40 for Fall 2018.
+For those reasons, the department has moved to the system described below for COMP 40.

 New procedures and what students must do:

 - COMP 40 has been designated "high demand" for Fall 2020.

 - This means that the process for enrolling in the course will be different.
 Instead of directly registering for the course or a special waitlist section of the course in SIS, students will, several weeks before registration opens, fill out a web form to indicate their interest.